kstenerud/concise-encoding/ce-structure.md

 Unrepresentable Values
 ----------------------

-Although Concise Encoding strives to support the most common and fundamental information types, there's no guarantee that all of them will be representable on a particular platform.
+Although Concise Encoding strives to support the most common and fundamental information types, there's no guarantee that all values of all types will be representable on a particular platform.

 Decoders are given a lot of leeway in how they represent a document's data after decoding in order to minimize these sorts of problems, but there will sometimes be situations where there is no type available that can represent the value.
 If a value in a Concise Encoding document cannot be represented in the designated type on the destination platform or in any acceptable substitute type without data loss, it is a [data error](#data-errors).